-- (b) Permits a board member to resign at any time. - (c) Board members, not including the commissioner or designee, will initially serve a staggered term of 2, 3, or 4 years determined by lot.
-For the members appointed under clause (1) in subdivision 2 above, the secretary of state will determine by lot which member position will be appointed by which appointing authority. - Subd.
-4. Conflicts of interest. (a) Requires that board members appointed to the six positions other than the one reserved for the Commissioner of Human Services, not have, within one year before or during their appointment, any type of employment, service on a board of directors, or other representation position with any health carrier, health care provider, navigator, insurance producer, or other entity that sells anything to or through the exchange. - (b) Prohibits board members from violating the state's conflict of interest law for state officials (section 10A.07). - Subds.
+(b) Permits a board member to resign at any time.

+(c) Board members, not including the commissioner or designee, will initially serve a staggered term of 2, 3, or 4 years determined by lot.

+Subd.
+4. Conflicts of interest.
+Requires that board members appointed to the six positions other than the one reserved for the Commissioner of Human Services, not have, within one year before or during their appointment, any type of employment, service on a board of directors, or other representation position with any health carrier, health care provider, navigator, insurance producer, or other entity that sells anything to or through the exchange.
+Provides that a board member must not serve as a lobbyist, as defined in Minnesota Statutes, section 10A.01.

+Subds.
 5 to 13.
 These subdivisions deal with details of the board's internal operations, including the first meeting, the board chair, officers, vacancies, removal, meetings, quorum, compensation, and advisory committees.
 Compensation of board members is \$55 per day plus expenses, including cost of child care.

-6 Responsibilities and Powers of the Minnesota Insurance Marketplace.
+Responsibilities and powers of the Minnesota Insurance Marketplace.

-- Subd.
-1. General. (a) Requires the board to operate the exchange in compliance with this bill and applicable state and federal law. - (b) Lists the board's powers, including employing personnel and delegating responsibilities to the director and other personnel.
+Subd.
+1. General. (a) Requires the board to operate the exchange in compliance with this bill and applicable state and federal law.

+(b) Lists the board's powers, including employing personnel and delegating responsibilities to the director and other personnel.
 Specifies that the director and managerial staff are unclassified state employees and are subject to a compensation plan prepared by the board, submitted to Minnesota Management and Budget ("MMB") for review and comment, and approved by the LCC and the legislature under section 3.855, except that section 15A.0815, subd.
-5(e), relating to the salary of the head of a new agency or commission, does not apply. - Subd.
-2. Operations funding. (a) Permits the board, beginning January 1, 2015, to retain or collect 3.5 percent of premiums from the individual and small group market premiums (not the public programs) to fund the operations of the exchange. - (b) Requires the board, prior to January 1, 2015, to retain or collect the premiums described above to fund the operations of the exchange. - Subd.
+5(e), relating to the salary of the head of a new agency or commission, does not apply.

+Subd.
+2. Operations funding. (a) Permits the board, beginning January 1, 2015, to retain or collect 3.5 percent of premiums from the individual and small group market premiums (not the public programs) to fund the operations of the exchange.

+(b) Requires the board, prior to January 1, 2015, to retain or collect the premiums described above to fund the operations of the exchange.

+Subd.
 3. Insurance producers.
-(The term "insurance producers" is a relatively new term that refers to insurance agents or brokers who market insurance to individuals or employers for insurance companies that provide insurance, in this case, health insurance.) - (a) Requires the Commissioner of MMB, in consultation with the Commissioner of
+(The term "insurance producers" is a relatively new term that refers to insurance agents or brokers who market insurance to individuals or employers for insurance companies that provide insurance, in this case, health insurance.)